TibboddiT/dyn-loader/README.md

 }
 ```

-### Current limitations
+### Current known limitations

 - Loading libraries should be done before starting any thread.
 - Some (rare) relocation types are still missing.
 - Dirty tricks are used to accommodate patched libc versions from various distros.
 - Some libc functions that need to be implemented in zig are not yet implemented.
-- When called from a loaded library, `dlopen` flags are not honored (basically always `RTLD_NOW | RTLD_LOCAL`, but not exactly).

 ### How it works

-Here is an simplified overview of what is done when loading a dynamic library:
+Here is a simplified overview of what is done when loading a dynamic library:

+- libraries from `LD_PRELOAD` are loaded first
 - dependencies are resolved, and for each library to load:
   - segments are mmapped
-  - if the current library is a libc, information is collected to apply specific binary patching
+  - relative relocations are processed
+- for each newly mapped library:
+  - libc-specific patches are applied if needed
+  - TLS offsets are computed
   - "normal" relocations are processed
     - dl, malloc, and thread functions are "redirected" to zig code
   - TLS is set up
-  - IRELATIVE relocations are processed
+  - `IRELATIVE` relocations are processed
+- then for each newly loaded library:
   - segment permissions are applied
-  - information about the extra ELF files is added to the provided custom SelfInfo to get nice stack traces
+  - information about the extra ELF files is added to `CustomSelfInfo` to get nice stack traces
   - init functions are called
     - with specific handling in the case of libc

 ### Notes

-A musl's `libc.so` is included, compiled from sources without any modification.
+A copy of musl's `libc.so` is included, compiled from sources without any modification.
-You should load it first before loading libraries compiled against musl on a non musl based system (see [the musl printf example](examples/printf_musl.zig)).
+You should load it before loading libraries compiled against musl on a non musl based system (see [the musl printf example](examples/printf_musl.zig)).
-The library is stripped (`strip --strip-unneeded lib/libc.so`) as it is often the case when it is packaged for linux distros.
+The library is stripped (`strip --strip-unneeded lib/libc.so`) as is often the case when it is packaged for linux distros.

-To demonstrate this, an original copy of `libvulkan.so.1.4.326` from the `vulkan-loader` package of [Chimera Linux](https://repo.chimera-linux.org/current/main/x86_64/)
+To demonstrate loading musl based libraries, an original copy of `libvulkan.so.1.4.326` from the `vulkan-loader` package of [Chimera Linux](https://repo.chimera-linux.org/current/main/x86_64/)
 is also included (renamed `libvulkan.so.1`) to make the `vulkan_version_musl` example work.

 ---

-An original copy of `libraylib.so.5.5.0` from [the raylib repository release assets](https://github.com/raysan5/raylib/releases/download/5.5/raylib-5.5_linux_amd64.tar.gz)
+A copy of `libraylib.so.5.5.0` from [the raylib repository release assets](https://github.com/raysan5/raylib/releases/download/5.5/raylib-5.5_linux_amd64.tar.gz)
-is included, to make the `raylib` example work.
+is included to make the `raylib` example work.
 Since this library is compiled against glibc, it will not work on musl based systems.

 It is in the `resources/raylib` directory.

 ---

-It is recommended that you produce these binary artifacts by yourself.
+It is recommended that you build these binary artifacts yourself.

 ### Run examples